The Lifeline: Why Quality and Maintenance of Emergency Medical Equipment Matter

 Understanding Heavy Body, Medium Body, and Light Body Dental Impression Materials

-Dental impression materials are substances used to make a replica (or mold) of the teeth and surrounding oral tissues.
-These impressions are critical for creating crowns, bridges, dentures, orthodontic appliances, and more.
+Dental impression materials are used to create accurate replicas (or molds) of the teeth and surrounding oral tissues.
+These impressions play a vital role in the making of crowns, bridges, dentures, orthodontic appliances, and other dental restorations.

 1. Heavy Body Impression Material